-# Agent Guard
+Agent Guard

-## Introduction
+Introduction

 Akto's Agent Guard provides a comprehensive security layer for AI-powered applications through intelligent scanners that detect and prevent threats in real-time.
 This reference guide covers all scanners available in the Agent Guard system.

-## What are Guardrail Scanners?
+What are Guardrails?

 Guardrail scanners are specialized security modules that analyze content flowing through your AI systems.
 They act as intelligent checkpoints 🔍, examining both user inputs and AI-generated outputs to identify security threats, policy violations, data leaks, and content safety issues before they cause harm.

-## How Guardrails Work
+How Guardrails Work

 Akto's Agent Guard operates on a dual-layer approach:

 Each scanner specializes in detecting specific guardrail categories, from credential exposure and prompt injection attacks to toxic content and sensitive data leaks.
-Scanners can be combined to create custom security policies tailored to your application's needs.
+Guardrails can be combined to create custom security policies tailored to your application's needs.

-## When to Use Which Scanners
+When to Use Which Guardrails

 🤖 For Agentic Applications:

-* Use input scanners to protect your AI endpoints from malicious prompts
+• Use input scanners to protect your AI endpoints from malicious prompts

-* Use output scanners to prevent your AI from exposing API vulnerabilities or credentials
+• Use output scanners to prevent your AI from exposing API vulnerabilities or credentials

 👥 For Customer-Facing Applications:

-* Deploy content safety scanners (Toxicity, Bias, BanTopics) to maintain appropriate communication
+• Deploy content safety scanners (Toxicity, Bias, BanTopics) to maintain appropriate communication

-* Enable PII detection scanners (Sensitive, Secrets) to ensure privacy compliance
+• Enable PII detection scanners (Sensitive, Secrets) to ensure privacy compliance

 🏢 For Enterprise AI Systems:

-* Implement comprehensive scanner suites covering security, compliance, and content policies
+• Implement comprehensive scanner suites covering security, compliance, and content policies

-* Layer multiple scanners for defense-in-depth protection
+• Layer multiple scanners for defense-in-depth protection

 This guide organizes scanners into two main categories: